pop-os/keyboard-configurator/README.md

 # System76 Keyboard Configurator

-**Currently in beta.
-Should be working fairly well now, but not yet "stable".**

 Tool for configuring System76 keyboards, internal and external, with support for changing the keymap and LED settings.

 This requires a System76 laptop with recent open EC firmware, or a Launch keyboard.
 Note that LED settings are not currently persisted on internal keyboards.